krassowski/jupyter-manim/README.md

 In future, an option to export the current namespace (or specific variables) will be added.
 It could be implemented by pickling the Python locals and globals and then pre-pending the cell with an un-pickling script (PRs welcome!).

-In the latest version of manimlib (not yet released) you will be able to import everything at once using:
+In the latest version of manimlib you can import everything at once using:

 ```python
 from manimlib.imports import *